 Settle into your homestay.
-Study marine organisms (plankton and algae) and select a Mediterranean coastal ecosystem to assess with a SWOT analysis in the Aula de la Mar lab.
-Conduct field work in the wetlands of S’Albufereta National Park, inventory bird species, and upload group findings to seawatchers.net.
+Study marine organisms (plankton and algae) at the Aula de la Mar lab.
+Conduct field work in the wetlands of S’Albufera Natural Park, inventory bird species, and upload group findings to seawatchers.net.

-Study marine organisms (vertebrates, invertebrates, seagrasess, algae) and then inventory species in field work at Mondragó and Dragonera Natural Parks.
+Study marine organisms (vertebrates, invertebrates, seagrassess, algae) and then inventory species in field work at Dragonera Natural Park.
 Investigate the human impact on marine environments.
 In small groups, select a topic for a Project on protecting marine biodiversity.

 Analyze data and draw conclusions about the human impact on marine life and ecosystems.
 Conduct more field work on the uninhabited island of Cabrera.
 Consider your class, lab, and field work to finalize your Project and present it to your group.

-- Overnight at a campground between the mountains and the sea.
-Enjoy magnificent views as you maneuver down a rocky path to the remote, natural beach of Coll Baix.
-Snorkel and swim, kayak and paddleboard.
-Then sail back in a private catamaran.
+- Overnight at La Victoria natural area in Alcudia between the mountains and sea.
+Maneuver down a rocky path to the beach of Coll Baix.
+Snorkel, swim, kayak, and paddleboard.
+Sail back in a private boat.